Generative Adversarial Networks Applied to Synthetic Financial Scenarios Generation: Introduction

-In this work, we will benefit from the coupled use of two types of GANs architecture, this partition mirroring a physically-motivated assumption regarding macro-economic state variables driving the time evolution of instrument-specif properties over time.
-The first model is a Bidirectional GANs (BiGAN) and it is dedicated to the generation of state variables, eventually conditioned on macro-economic scenarios.
-The second model is instead a Conditional GANs which is deployed for the recurrent generation of different instrument features evolution over time.
-The output of the former will condition the output from the latter.
-We defer to App.~\ref{app2} an in depth technical analysis of the GANs tecnology.
+In this work, we benefit from the coupled use of two types of GAN architectures, this partition mirroring a physically-motivated assumption regarding macro-economic state variables driving the time evolution of instrument-specific properties over time.
+The first model is a Bidirectional GAN (BiGAN) \cite{2016arXiv160509782D} and it is dedicated to the generation of state variables, eventually conditioned on macro-economic scenarios.
+BiGAN, which we note $\{\mathcal{E}, \mathcal{G}\}$, do include a third architecture, the Encoder $\mathcal{E}$, which is trained such that it learns the inverse mapping $e=g^{-1}$.
+The second model is a conditional GAN : rather than learning to sample from the joint distribution $\mathcal{P}\left(\bm{y}\right)$, the generator is trained to reproduce the probability of $\bm{y}$ conditioned on a value $\bar{\bm{y}}$.
+We note such probability as $\mathcal{P}\left(\bm{y}|\bar{\bm{y}}\right)$.
+This second algorithm is deployed for the recurrent generation of different instrument features evolution over time conditioned on their past values and on a given scenarios.
+The output of the BiGAN conditions the output from the second model.
+While deferring to Sec.~\ref{arch} the details of the retained architectures, we describe in the following section how the two networks are coupled to achieve financial scenarios generation.
+We refer the reader to \ref{app3} for the formal definition of the loss being minimized while GANs training.